sighupio/gatekeeper-policy-manager/docs/dev/drop-react-plan.md

 8. Decide the future of `/api/v1/*`.
 The SSR views read the Kubernetes data directly, so the JSON API is not needed by the UI.
 Keep it only if an external consumer needs it, and document that.

+## Before merge: reviews (required)

+Once every view is ported, the CSP is set, and the React surface is retired, do NOT merge to `main` without both of these:

+1. **Security review.** New attack surface to scrutinize: the `<script type="application/json">` data islands (the `toJSON` HTML-escaping is what keeps a hostile violation message from breaking out — verify it holds for every islanded field), the Alpine expressions (no untrusted data in `x-` attributes), the removal of the SPA fallback and any path-handling change, and the strict CSP once added.
+Run it scoped to the whole `feat/drop-react` diff.
+2. **Ponytail review.** The SSR path added templates, CSS, an Alpine table, and Go models.
+Check for duplication across the view templates, dead CSS, over-built handlers, and anything the stdlib or a native element already covers.

 ## Remaining decisions for the user

 - **Default landing route.** Today `/` is Home.
 Keep Home, or redirect `/` to Constraints (the most